BoldingBruggeman/seamless-notebooks/README.md

 bash ./install
 ```

-The last two commands update the conda (Python) environment and GOTM + pyfabm, respectively.
+The last two commands update the conda (Python) environment and GOTM-FABM, respectively.
 Depending on the changes in the repository, they may not be needed, but there is no harm in running them just in case - it just takes a little longer.

 # Running a parallel sensitivity analysis